sebastiansauer/stats-nutshell/regression1.md

 :::

+## Watch out for Simpson

+Beware!
+Model estimates can swing wildly if you add (or remove) some predictor from your model.
+[See this post](https://ecologyforthemasses.com/2022/06/08/who-is-simpson-and-what-does-his-paradox-mean-for-ecologists/) for an demonstration.

 ## What about correlation?

 Correlation is really a close cousin to regression.
 In fact, regression with standardized variables amounts to correlation.